About General Ship Repair

 In its time the company has serviced schooners and steamships, paddle wheelers and super tankers, as well as everything in between.
 Today though, providing repair and maintenance service to the regional workboat market with its pair of 1,000 ton floating docks is the heart and soul of its business.

 Today the company is owned and operated by a trio of Lynch brothers: Charles F. “Derick” Lynch, Cary B. Lynch and Michael Lynch, who took over from their father Charles “Jack” Lynch in the early 1990s.
-In the management wings are two of Derick’s sons, Charles (Chaz) Lynch and Ryan Lynch.
+The fourth generation has taken over management.
+Derick’s sons, Charles (Chaz) Lynch and Ryan Lynch.

 Chaz Lynch served in the U.S. Coast Guard for four years before deciding his fate lies in the waterfront shop his great grandfather pioneered.
 Mid-stream in his USCG stint he switched to the mechanical side of the operation.
 Today Chaz serves the company as a Machine Shop Supervisor and Dock Master.

 Ryan Lynch graduated from the United States Merchant Marine Academy, as a Marine Engineer.
-He worked on commercial ships after graduation and now works at General Ship Repair full time as a Project Manager.
+He worked on commercial ships after graduation and is now the President of General Ship Repair.

 ‘Self-Sufficient’ is perhaps the best term to describe the yard, its management and its team of 45, a focused group available 24/7/365 to its workboat and ship clients that depend on it to keep its equipment functional and in the water earning money.